Skip to main content

 On weekday mornings, parents are racing to pack lunches, braiding hair, signing permission slips, and keeping track of peanut allergies and birthday party invitations.
 The last thing they need is their kid complaining that they can’t fit everything they need in their backpack.

-In this email, bag brand Day Owl follows one of the most basic email design principles and lets the images do the talking.
+Day Owl takes advantage of email’s ability to show off great product photography.
 Thanks to minimal copy and an aerial shot of one of Day Owl’s backpacks along with everything that can fit in it, a busy parent may only need a few seconds to be convinced of the value of the product.

 Add in a 10% discount and a clear, well-placed CTA button, and an email like this has the potential to drive a lot of revenue.
 (The brand also reported a high open rate for this one.)